• Skip to primary navigation

 • paprika - this is just to garnish the dish - it is super nice but optional - I use smoked Hungarian paprika but you may use any you find like a fab Spanish one

-• fresh herbs - parsley or cilantro/ corriander for some delicious colour - pomegranate works really well too
+• fresh herbs - parsley or cilantro/ coriander for some delicious color - pomegranate works really well too

 Silky (smooth) or chunky eggplant dip?